 Pita, lavash or other bread

 Wash the spinach well well and blanch for 1 minute in hot water.
 Cool immediately in cold water to stop the cooking process.
-Do not overcook the spinach or it will turn a drab grey and lose its bright green colour.
+Do not overcook the spinach; it will turn a drab grey and lose its bright green colour.

 Squeeze out as much water from the spinach as possible and chop it finely.

-Meanwhile, heat the oil in a small frying pan and sautè the shallots till soft and translucent, about 1 minute. add the raisins and cook for 30 seconds.
-Add the turmeric and give the ingredients a quick turn. take off the heat and allow to cool.
+Meanwhile, heat the oil in a small frying pan and sautè the shallots until soft and translucent, about 1 minute.
+Add the raisins and cook for 30 seconds.
+Add the turmeric and give the ingredients a quick turn.
+Take off the heat and allow to cool.

 Mix the sautèed shallot mix and spinach well with all the other ingredients—taste for salt.